MichTronics/PyAX25Mon/README.md

 ### PyAX25Mon

-This program receive tcp kiss frames from direwolf. <br>
+This program receive TCP Kiss frames from Direwolf. <br>
-And decode the frames and put out all info in the bits of that AX25 Frame in the console.
+And decode the Kiss frames to AX25 Frames and print out <br>
+all info and bits of that AX25 Frame in the console. <br>